 5.6 Breeders must ask potential owners the following questions and be satisfied to a reasonable degree by the answers from prospective buyers that the animals’ welfare will not be compromised:

 - How long has it been since you decided to buy a puppy/kitten, and what preparation have you undertaken?

 - Do you live in a house, and is your property fully fenced/secure for the type of animal you are hoping to purchase?
 What sort of housing do you have for the puppy or kitten?

 - What made you choose this particular breed?

 - Are you fully aware of the life expectancy, ongoing cost expectations, and dietary/housing/exercise/health/training needs of a puppy or kitten?

 - Do you have other pets, and are they up-to-date with their vaccinations and parasite prevention?

 - Do you have pet insurance, or will you set aside savings for the unfortunate event of disease or injury in your pet’s future?

-- Breeders must provide new and potential owners with comprehensive general information regarding feeding, veterinary care and training of their animal.
-These fact sheets must include at lease the below:
+5.8 Breeders must provide new and potential owners with comprehensive general information including feeding, desexing, vet care, worming, and flea treatment for their animal.
+These fact sheets must include at a minimum the below: